jamhanpar/jamhanpar/README.md

 I won 3rd place in a Junior Ping Pong Tournament!
 I was also a sushi chef at age 16.

 ## 🎨 Hobbies:
-Snowboarding, hiking, reading, playing guitar, gardening, camping
+Bouldering, snowboarding, hiking, reading, playing guitar, gardening, camping

 ## 📚 Reading List:
 * Thinking, Fast & Slow by Daniel Kahneman